AMC 12 Problems and Solutions

 The American Mathematics Contest (AMC) is a challenging and prestigious national competition, administered by the Mathematical Association of America (MAA).Read More

 About the Contest: The American Mathematics Contest (AMC) is a challenging and prestigious national competition, administered by the Mathematical Association of America (MAA).
-Open to grades 6 - 8, the AMC 8 consists of 25 problems - all based on knowledge and logic.
+Recommended for students in grade 8, the AMC 8 consists of 25 problems - all based on knowledge and logic.

 About the Contest: The AMC 10 and AMC 12 are both 25-question, 75-minute, multiple choice examinations in high school mathematics designed to promote the development and enhancement of problem-solving skills.

 The AMC 10 is for students in 10th grade and below, and covers the high school curriculum up to 10th grade.

 Date: Wednesday, February 10th, 2021 About the Contest: The AMC 12 covers the entire high school curriculum including trigonometry, advanced algebra, and advanced geometry, but excluding calculus.
 Students in grade 12 or below and under 19.5 years of age on the day of the contest can take the AMC 12.
 Read more>>

 About the Contest: Students who perform exceptionally well on the AMC 10/12 are invited to continue participating in the AMC series of examinations that culminate with the International Mathematical Olympiad (IMO).
 The first in this series is the American Invitational Mathematics Exam (AIME), followed by the USA Mathematical Olympiad and Junior Mathematical Olympiad (USAMO and USAJMO).

 MOEMS Contest 1 (Div E- Grades 4-6, Div M- Grades 6-8) November 16th, 2020 - December 12th, 2020